mvanthoor/rustic/readme.md

 > My girlfriend (for providing lots of support in more ways than she'd ever
 > be able to realize), Richard Allbert, Terje Kirstihagen, Fabian von der
 > Warth, H.G.
 Müller, Maksim Korzh, Rasmus Althoff, Martin Sedlák, Ronald
-> de Man, Taimo, Sven Schüle, Thomas Jahn, Christian Dean, and last but not
+> de Man, Taimo, Sven Schüle, Thomas Jahn, Christian Dean, Brandon Ros, and
-> least, Ed Schröder and Robert Hyatt (for still hanging around the chess
+> last but not least, Ed Schröder and Robert Hyatt (for still hanging
-> programming community after 40 or 50 years).
+> around the chess programming community after 40 or 50 years).

 All of these people (except my girlfriend) can be found on the [Talkchess.com](http://talkchess.com/forum3/index.php) forum.